– “Por qué soy anarquista”

 Because of the over-importance of central leadership, the national organisation was ultimately liquidated entirely, packed up and shipped back to Oakland, California.
 Of course, many errors were made because the BPP was a young organisation and was under intense attack by the state.
 I do not want to imply that the internal errors were the primary contradictions that destroyed the BPP.
-The police attacks on it did that, but, if it were better and more democratically organised, it may have weathered the storm.
+The police attacks on it did that, but, if it were better and more democratically organized, it may have weathered the storm.
 So this is no mindless criticism or backstabbing attack.
 I loved the party.
 And, anyway, not myself or anyone else who critique the party with hindsight, will ever take away from the tremendous role that the BPP played in the Black Liberation movement of the 1960s.
-But we must look at a full picture of out organisations from that period, so that we do not repeat the same errors.
+But we must look at a full picture of out organizations from that period, so that we do not repeat the same errors.

 I think my brief period in the Panthers was very important because it taught me about the limits of – and even the bankruptcy of – leadership in a revolutionary movement.
-It was not a question of a personality defect on behalf of particular leader, but rather a realisation that many times leaders have one agenda, followers have another.
+It was not a question of a personality defect on behalf of particular leader, but rather a realization that many times leaders have one agenda, followers have another.

 After I got out of prison, I lost contact with them as they had moved from Louisville to the West Coast.
 It was not until 1987 that I once again contacted them when we were having a mass demonstration against police brutality in my hometown.
 They were invited and came to the demo, along with ANPO and several left-wing forces, and for two years off and on, I had an association with them.
-But I felt APSP politically was always an authoritarian organisation, and even though was never a member, I became more and more uncomfortable with their organisational policies.
+But I felt APSP politically was always an authoritarian organization, and even though was never a member, I became more and more uncomfortable with their organizational policies.
 In the Summer Of 1988, I went to Oakland, California to attend an “organizer’s school,” but I also wanted to satisfy myself about the internal workings of the group.
 For six weeks, I worked with them out of their national headquarters in the local community.
 I was able to determine for myself about internal matters and also abort the politics of the group itself.
 I found out that about a whole history of purges, factional fights, and the “one man” dictatorial leadership style of the Party.
 While in Oakland, I was asked to attend a meeting in Philadelphia that Fall to re-establish ANPO.

 I attended the Philly meeting, but was very concerned when I was automatically placed as part of a “slate” to be officers of the ANPO group, without any real democratic discussion among the proposed membership, or allowing others to put themselves forward as potential candidates.
 I was in fact made the highest-ranking officer in the group.
 Although I still believe that there should be a mass political prisoners’ movement and especially a Black prisoners’ movement, I became convinced that this was not it.
 I believe that it will take a true coalition of forces in the Black and progressive movements to build a mass base of support.
 I got to feeling that these folks just wanted to push the party and its politics, rather than free prisoners, and so I just dropped out and haven’t dealt with them since.
 I was very disillusioned and depressed when I learned the truth.
 I won’t be used by anybody – not for long.

 The early stages of the Student Nonviolent Coordinating Committee was a contrast in many ways to any Black freedom group to come before or after.
 Part of the SNCC activists were middle class college intellectuals, with a small number of working class grassroots activists, but they developed a working style that was very anti-authoritarian and was unique to the Civil rights movement.
-Instead of bringing in a national leader to lead local struggles, like Dr, Martin Luther King Jr. and his group, the Southern Christian Leadership Council, was wont to do, SNCC sent in field organisers to work with the local people and develop indigenous leadership and help organise, but not take over local struggles.
+Instead of bringing in a national leader to lead local struggles, like Dr, Martin Luther King Jr. and his group, the Southern Christian Leadership Council, was wont to do, SNCC sent in field organizers to work with the local people and develop indigenous leadership and help organised, but not take over local struggles.
 They placed their faith in the ability of the people to determine an agenda which would best serve them and lead themselves to obtain their goals rather than being inspired or told what to do by a leader SNCC itself had no strong leaders, even though it had persons in decision-making authority, but they were accountable to membership boards and the community in a way no other group in the civil rights movement was.

-SNCC and the Soviet bloc
+SNCC and the Soviet Bloc

-SNCC was also a secular organisation, in contrast to SCLC, which was formed by Black preachers and had co-opted their style of organising from the Black church, with a religious authority figure who gave orders to the troops.
+SNCC was also a secular organization, in contrast to SCLC, which was formed by Black preachers and had co-opted their style of organizing from the Black church, with a religious authority figure who gave orders to the troops.
 Today most political commentators or historians still do not want to give full credit to the effectiveness of SNCC, but many of the most powerful and successful struggles of the Civil rights movement were initiated and won by SNCC, including most of the voting rights struggles and the Mississippi phase of the freedom movement.
-I learned a lot about internal democracy by being a part of SNCC, how it could make or break an organisation, and how it had so much to do with the morale of the members.
+I learned a lot about internal democracy by being a part of SNCC, how it could make or break an organization, and how it had so much to do with the morale of the members.
 Everyone was given an opportunity to participate in decision-making, and felt part of a great historical mission, which would change their lives forever.
 They were right.
 Even though SNCC gave some lifelong lessons to all of us involved, even if it was destroyed by the rich and their own, who resorted to an authoritarian style in later years.